ananya-codes-data/SQL_from_scratch/README.md

 Questions + answers (I write them to practice and run the queries).

 ### **Resources**
-For now this folder contains the dataset that I am using while learning SQL.
+For now this folder contains the datasets that I am using while learning SQL.
+It contains two datasets for MySQL and two for postgreSQL.
 You can find all the resources from the link I mentioned above.